MARK W. WILSON, MD

 In 2004, Dr. Wilson completed the Master Psychopharmacology Program at the Neuroscience Education Institute.
 Later, he joined the American Society of Clinical Psychopharmacology and, after more than 10 years of membership, became a Fellow.
 He has special interest and experience in treating depression, bipolar disorder, anxiety, obsessive compulsive disorder, ADHD, trauma, and psychotic disorders.

 As a child, adolescent, and adult psychiatrist, he approaches the assessment and care of his clients with the depth and breadth of a systems approach, assessing the multidirectional roles of school and work, peers, romantic partners, families, parents, neuropsychological/developmental issues, and medical issues.
-He is active in communicating with parents and teachers, and he advocates for my patients in and outside the classroom and workplace.
+He is active in communicating with parents and teachers, and he advocates for his patients in and outside the classroom and workplace.

 Exercise (e.g., aerobic exercise, walking, weightlifting, yoga, pilates, and martial arts), nutrition, healthful eating habits, and meditation are encouraged as well.
 Cultural and spiritual factors are integral to one's being and, therefore, to one's assessment and treatment.